ToryHricisakova/ToryHricisakova/README.md

 # 💫 About Me
 Hi, I'm Viktória ✨

-<br>🇸🇰🇩🇰 I am a Software Developer born in Slovakia who proudly calls Copenhagen a HOME.
+<br>I am a Software Developer born in Slovakia who proudly calls Copenhagen a HOME. 🇸🇰🇩🇰

 <ul>
-<li>👩‍💻 I've got a degree in Business, Sales, and Marketing and just finished my Master's degree in Software Design at IT University of Copenhagen.
+<li>I've got a degree in Business, Sales, and Marketing and just finished my Master's degree in Software Design at IT University of Copenhagen.
 <li> My specialization focus is on web development and cybersecurity, with a splash of cryptography.
 <li> I love OOP and keep learning new languages whenever possible.
 <bli> I am interested in cybersecurity, but my heart still lies with creative full-stack development.